araobp/react-myphotos/README.md

 This "learning web app development by doing" project was created on Jan 17, 2022.

-- React (TypeScript): SPA and PWA
+- [Frontend] I use React with TypeScript for developing SPA/PWA
-- Spring Boot (Java): REST API server with PostgreSQL
+- [Backend] I use Spring Boot for developing REST API server with PostgreSQL

 ## SPA and PWA